lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 (detailed information about the congress, such as its history, aims, and themes)

-Lherzolite meetings are a series of...TODO
+The International Orogenic Lherzolite Conference aims to bring together specialists in mantle processes to key orogenic mantle (and related rocks) outcrops worldwide and to share and discuss the latest advances in the processes operating in the upper mantle and at the transition between the upper mantle and the lower crust.

-### History
+## History

 TODO

-The First International Orogenic Lherzolite meeting was held in Montpellier (France) in 1990 around the Lherz peridotite outcrop.
-Subsequent Orogenic Lherzolite meetings were in Granada (Spain) in 1995 visiting the Ronda and Beni Bousera peridotites..., in Pavia (Italy) in 1999 visiting the Ivrea, Malenco... peridotite outcrops, Samani (Japan) in 2002 visiting the Horoman Peridotite Complex in Hokkaido, Shasta City in California (USA) 2008 visiting the Josephine and Trinity peridotites.
+The first International Orogenic Lherzolite meeting was held in Montpellier (France) in 1990 around the Lherz peridotite outcrop in the French Pyrenees.
+Subsequent Orogenic Lherzolite meetings were as follows

+- 1990 - Montpellier (France) - Lherz peridotite in the French Pyrenees.
+- 1995 - Granada (Spain) - Ronda and Beni Bousera peridotites...
+- 1999 - Pavia (Italy) - Ivrea, Malenco... peridotite outcrops
+- 2002 - Samani (Japan) - Horoman Peridotite Complex in Hokkaido
+- 2008 - Shasta City in California (USA) - Josephine and Trinity peridotites
+- 2014 - Marrakech (Morocco) - Beni Bousera peridotite and Middle and Anti-Atlas mantle xenoliths and ophiolites

 # Practical information